flotiq/flotiq-cli/README.md

 * 10 recently modified objects.

 **Parameters**

 * `flotiqApiKey` - API key to your Flotiq account, if you wish to import data it must be read and write API key (more about Flotiq API keys in [the documentation](https://flotiq.com/docs/API/))

 ## Flags

-`--json-output`, `-j` - Error and console output will be additionally written into json file named `output.json`.
+`--json-output`, `-j` - Error and console output will be additionally written into a JSON file named `output.json`.

 ## Gatsby Starters